hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - spyware: 1) secretely record everything user enter, upload, download and store on computers or mobile devices; 2) keep itself hidden
   - expolit: a code taking advantage of a software a software vulnerability or security flaw
   - endpoint risks as company vulnerable: 1) malware; 2) expolit
+  - Insecure APIs: a malicious user gained access to an organization’s database from a <span style="color: #bb6600;"></span>cloud-based application programming interface</span> that lacked strong authentication controls
+  - DoS/DDoS: an application attack using <span style="color: #bb6600;">botnet</span> from multiple remote locations that flood a web application causing a degraded performance or a complete outage
+  - compromised credentials: a phishing site appearing to be a legitimate login page captures <span style="color: #bb6600;"></span>user login information</span>
+  - data breach: a stolen customer database that contained social security numbers and was <span style="color: #bb6600;"></span>published online</span>

 - Categories of attacks